mxagar/nlp_guide/NLP_Guide.md

 ### Introduction to Scikit Learn and ML Concepts: `00_ScikitLearn_Intro.ipynb`

 This notebook is a brief introduction to Machine Learning and Sckit-Learn.
+We are going to work on the [SMS Spam Dataset @ UCI](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) as a starter to check the basic ML pipeline with Scikit-Learn.
+The dataset labels an SMS text as `spam` or `ham`.

 We are going to work on the [SMS Spam Dataset @ UCI](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) as a starter to check the basic ML pipeline with Scikit-Learn.
 The dataset labels an SMS text as `spam` or `ham`; additionally we have the SMS length and how many punctuation symbols were used.
 Steps: